apache/superset/superset/db_engine_specs/README.md

 ```
 ### `time_groupby_inline = False`

-In theory this attribute should be used to ommit time filters from the self-joins.
+In theory this attribute should be used to omit time filters from the self-joins.
 When the attribute is false the time attribute will be present in the subquery used to compute limited series, eg:

 ```sql
 SELECT DATE_TRUNC('day', ts) AS ts,